 Top tip: Consider clustering several containers of plants together somewhere sheltered through winter so they are easier to insulate en masse

-Potted bananas are another tender exotic that needs extra care through winter, so one of your October gardening jobs should be to prepare these plants for colder weather.
+Potted bananas are another tender tropical plant that needs extra care through winter in colder regions, so one of your October gardening jobs should be to prepare these plants for cooler weather.

 The hardiest variety, Musa basjoo, will survive as long as the top growth is cut back to around 3ft (1m) before the plant is mulched and its pot swaddled in fleece and bubblewrap.
 Move the pot somewhere sheltered and make sure its wrapping stays in place through winter.